alphagov/govuk-prototype-kit/docs/documentation/publishing-on-heroku.md

 Heroku runs your prototype online, the same as it runs on your machine, but available to others at any time.
 Other similar services are available.

+You'll need to have [put your code on GitHub](/docs/github-desktop) to use this guide.
+If you cannot put your code on GitHub, you can try [publishing to Heroku from the terminal](/docs/publishing-on-heroku-terminal) instead.

+## Create an app on Heroku

 1. [Create a free Heroku account](https://heroku.com)

 2. In the top right click **New** then **Create new app**.